Keeping the Faith

 Good people get the cr*p kicked out of them every day (literally and figuratively).
 While less-than-desirable individuals are allowed to survive and thrive and make millions at the expense of others.

-And whether you believe that everything happens for a reason, or that you can truly control your destiny, there’s a crucial piece of the puzzle that everyone needs in order to succeed:
+And whether you believe that everything happens for a reason, or that you can truly control your destiny, there’s a crucial piece of the puzzle that everyone needs in order to succeed: faith.

 Everyone is on their own personal journey that belongs to them alone.